Authentic Italian Minestrone Soup

 Instructions

-Simmer with broth, tomatoes, and seasoning: In the same pot as vegetables, add broth, tomatoes, tomato paste, white beans, a pinch of red pepper flakes, salt & black pepper, and bay leaf.
-Stir and let simmer until potatoes are soft – about 15-20 minutes.
-Tip: if you would like to add a parmesan rind to infuse flavor into the soup, add it in this step!
+- Simmer with broth, tomatoes, and seasoning: In the same pot as vegetables, add the broth, tomatoes, tomato paste, diced potatoes, white beans, the blended white beans, a pinch of red pepper flakes, fresh basil, oregano, salt & black pepper, rosemary sprig, and parmesan rind.
+Stir together and partly cover.
+Let the soup gently simmer for 25-30 minutes, stirring occasionally.

 Incredibly delicious!
 This soup is so hearty and tasty.
 I subbed a can of whole san marzano tomatoes that I crushed myself instead of the fire roasted tomatoes and it’s one of the best soups i’ve ever had!